UPC Codes: What They Are and How They Work

 How UPC Codes Work

-A UPC code is a 12 digit code displayed in two different ways.
+A UPC code is a 12 digit code that's unique to a specific product.
+It's displayed in two different ways: a barcode and printed numbers.

-The first is a barcode, which is designed to be easily read by computer scanners.
+The barcode is designed for computer scanners to easily read.
 It consists of alternating white and black bars of various widths.
 Each numeral from zero to nine corresponds to a specific pattern of bars.

 The barcode starts and ends with a black bar, a white bar, and a black bar, each one unit in width.
 These are called the start code and the end code.
 Between the start and end codes, you'll find the bars indicating the numbers in the code.